cppcho/cppcho.github.io/about.md

 permalink: /about/
 ---

-I'm a programmer from Hong Kong.
-I am experienced  with a number of web technologies, specialized primarily in PHP and JavaScript.
+A software developer from Hong Kong, with a focus on web technologies including React and PHP.